Twitter warns user growth to slow, beats sales and profit targets

-Twitter shares were mostly flat in volatile trading after the market closed.
+Total revenue came in at a record $1.29 billion, an increase of 28% year over year.
+Twitter shares were up about 3% after the market closed.

-The social media company, which beat quarterly sales and profit estimates, said expenses would rise 25% or more in 2021 but projected that total revenue would grow faster than costs.
+The social media company said expenses would rise 25% or more in 2021 but projected that total revenue would grow faster than costs.

-In the fourth quarter, Twitter said it had 192 million average monetizable daily active users (mDAU) - its term for the number of daily users who can view ads.
+In the fourth quarter, Twitter said it had 192 million average monetizable daily active users (mDAU) - its term for the number of daily users who can view ads, up 26% from a year earlier.
 Analysts were expecting 196.5 million, according to IBES data from Refinitiv.
+Twitter said that user growth rates may decrease to “low double digits” beginning in the second quarter.

-Twitter said user growth was driven by product improvements and more global conversation from events like the COVID-19 pandemic and the U.S. election.
+Twitter said user growth had been driven by product improvements and more global conversation from events like the COVID-19 pandemic and the U.S. election.
 Some temporary changes to reduce misinformation around the U.S. election had a small negative impact on global user growth, it said.

 The social media company has been in the spotlight amid global debates over what is allowed on the site - from its ban on former U.S. President Donald Trump to its recent refusal to comply with an Indian government directive to block accounts linked to the farmers’ protest.

-Twitter’s advertising business benefitted from new ad formats and improved targeting, Chief Financial Officer Ned Segal said in the earnings release.
+Twitter’s advertising business benefited from new ad formats and improved targeting, Chief Financial Officer Ned Segal said in the earnings release.

-Total revenue came in at a record $1.29 billion, an increase of 28% year over year.
-Ad revenue was $1.15 billion, up 31% from the same period a year ago.

 Twitter acquired newsletter startup Revue last month.
 It also recently launched disappearing tweets called “fleets” as a low-pressure way for users to post on the site and said it had in late Q4 released a beta test of “Spaces,” its audio-chat room feature which has similarities with voice-based app Clubhouse.